-The Climate Candidate Accelerator is a two-day interactive virtual workshop with fellow climate champions across the United States, speakers and trainers.
+The Climate Candidate Accelerator is a 4-session interactive virtual workshop with fellow climate champions across the United States, speakers and trainers.
 The Accelerator is geared towards individuals who want to learn more about what it would take to run for local or state office.
 Our accelerator covers: Deciding to run; network weaving; climate and environmental justice at the local and at the state level; building blocks of a campaign; hearing from climate candidates and connecting with the climate candidates network.
-We have hosted two previous accelerators – June 2021 and October 2021.
+We have hosted 4 previous accelerators – June 2021, October 2021, April 2022 and November 2022.

-12:00PM – 1:00PM Running on Climate: Things you need to know before you get started and Understanding What to Run For ?
+Monday June 5th 8:00PM- 9:30PM ET – Running on Climate: Things you need to know before you get started and Understanding What to Run For ?

 This session builds on the last – in order to run for office, you really want to understand your own climate stories, why we tell stories and the power of our own climate story especially for running for office.
 Climate Candidates will meet within their newly formed pods to practice their pitches.

 Monday June 12th 8:00PM- 9:30PM ET – Sharing Climate Stories

 Participants share their climate stories and give each other feedback, working their ideas into a solid narrative.

 Wednesday June 14th 8:00PM- 9:30PM ET – PowerMapping and Collective PowerMapping

 Powermapping is a tool to understand how relationships and networks work and is very important when it comes to your climate candidacy and supporting climate candidates.